 Francesca is interested in a research practice that seeks to subvert normative practices.
-She is intent on developing a scholarly praxis that pays attention to form as well as content - voice, style and structure - one that is idiosyncratic and playful in nature, attentive to whimsy and transgression, and is experimental.
-She is co-founder and co-director of the non/fictionLab in the School of Media and Communication, a research group that explores and articulates the value of 'thinking through making' and WrICE (Writers Immersion and Cultural Exchange) an acclaimed international collaborative residency program bringing together writers from around the region including Malyasia, Singapore, Hong Kong, Vietnam, Myanmar, Indonesia, Papua New Guinea, the Philippines, China, and Australia.
-Francesca has initiated and continues to lead numbers of industry-focused integrated scholarship projects and programs such as The Gazette in conjunction with Emerging Writers' Festival, intercultural writing and publishing studios and study tours (she was awarded New Colombo Fund money to take students to China in 2017), and a City of Melbourne Knowledge Week initiative with creative writing students from HE and VE as RMIT Writing Ambassadors.
+She is intent on developing a scholarly praxis that pays attention to form as well as content – voice, style and structure – one that is idiosyncratic and playful in nature, attentive to whimsy and transgression, and is experimental.
+She interrogates the ethical and affective materialities of bodies and language as expressed through a creative practice.
+In particular queer(ly) and prepositional thinking.
+These interests come together in a number of collaborations and projects.
+She is co-founder of the non/fictionLab in the School of Media and Communication, a research group that explores and articulates the value of 'thinking through making' and is co-director of WrICE (Writers Immersion and Cultural Exchange) an acclaimed international collaborative residency program bringing together writers from around the region including Malaysia, Singapore, Hong Kong, Vietnam, Myanmar, Indonesia, South Korea, India, West Timor, Papua New Guinea, the Philippines, China, and Australia.
+She is engaged with STREAT, a social enterprise assisting young people who are disadvantaged and homeless on an applied creative writing research project.
+Francesca has initiated and continues to lead industry-focused integrated scholarship projects and programs such as The Gazette in conjunction with Emerging Writers' Festival, intercultural writing and publishing studios and study tours (she was awarded New Colombo Fund money to take students to China in 2017), and a City of Melbourne Knowledge Week initiative with creative writing students from HE and VE.
+Francesca is a PhD and Masters supervisor and is currently on the supervisory team for the PRS Asia (Practice Research Symposium), an offshore PhD program in creative practice research.
+She is also part of the Flipped PRS experiment along with her creative writing colleagues, which explores a "reverse pedagogic" model of creative practice as research.

 Francesca has a Doctor of Creative Arts from the University of Wollongong, was the recipient of an International Nonfiction Writers' Fellowship at the University of Iowa, USA, and was showcased in the 2015 Outstanding Field at Victoria College of Arts, University of Melbourne.

-Francesca Rendle-Short is Deputy Dean Communication.
-She is co-director of non/fictionLab and WrICE.
-She supervises Masters and PhD research students including PhD students enrolled in PRS Asia.
+Francesca Rendle-Short is Associate Dean Writing and Publishing.
+She is co-director of WrICE.
+She supervises Masters and PhD research students including PhD students enrolled in the PRS Asia.

-Francesca is interested in nonfiction studies, collaborative practices, experimental and queer writing.
+Francesca is interested in nonfiction studies, collaborative practices, "applied" creative writing, experimental and queer writing.

 Francesca is a registered supervisor and supervises a range of research students at Honours, Masters and PhD level.
 Her students focus on projects in creative practice.